unixsuperhero/clitasks/README.md

 # CliTasks (clit)

-Clit is a (C)ommand-(L)ine (I)nterface (T)ask Manager for Projects
+clit is a Command-Line Interface Task/project manager

 It is being developed with the following goals in mind:

-* allow developers to view and manage tasks without leaving their terminal
+* allow developers to view and manage tasks without breaking their workflow (leaving their terminal)
-* decentralized
+* decentralized - but can sync with a centralized master
     * similar to how local-copies of git repos float around
-    * the list of "stories", who is working on what, and the status can follow the codebase and all sync with any _master_ branch
+    * the list of "stories", who is working on what, and the status can follow the codebase or sync with a master repo
-* clean document format
+* clean document format - which is why I chose a custom Ruby DSL

-# Plans

-* REPL-style interactive console for viewing/updating stories
-* Some intuitive story navigator, list by type, open in vim, etc.
-* Shell integration
-  * create new stories
-  * change their status
-  * git integration (not sure if i like this)
-    * starting a story could create a feature branch
-    * finishing it, merge into master
-* Vim integration
-  * change a story's status, etc.
-  * who knows?

 # Show that it works